James Tylden: Early life

 Tylden was born at Milstead in Kent in 1889, the only son of Richard Tylden and his wife Edith (née Jones).
 His father was a wealthy farmer who owned Milstead Manor, a property which had been in the Tylden family since the 16th century and where James was born.
 He was educated, like his father, at Rugby School, where he was a member of the Rifle Corps and was in the cricket XI.
 He played in Rugby's victories against Marlborough College at Lord's in 1906 and 1907, scoring 46 runs as part of a match-winning partnership with Darsie Watson in his final year.

 After leaving school, Tylden went up to St John's College, Oxford in 1907.
-He played cricket for university sides, top scoring in the 1909 Seniors' Match, although he did not play for the senior university team and The Times considered that he had "several elementary faults to cure before his undoubted scoring abilities" could be "seen to their best advantage".
+He played cricket there, top scoring in the 1909 Seniors' Match, although he did not play for the senior university team and The Times considered that he had "several elementary faults to cure before his undoubted scoring abilities" could be "seen to their best advantage".
 He did not complete his degree and returned to the family farm where he became a deputy lieutenant for Kent in 1908.